Do I have enough super?

 What should I do next?

 If you’re approaching retirement and starting to think about the issues outlined above, you’re not alone.
-Whether you’re 5 years or 12 months from retirement, speaking to someone can help you make plans for the future and provide added piece of mind.
+Whether you’re 5 years or 12 months from retirement, speaking to someone can help you make plans for the future and provide added peace of mind.

-The coronavirus pandemic means our usual retirement seminars are no longer able to take place in person, but there’s still plenty of information and support services available.
 You can view our pre-retirement videos via the website, check the retirement calculator, or refer to government services.

-And if you’re ready to speak with a professional, our financial planners are available to discuss your options, and help you get the most out of your super.
+If you’re ready to speak with a professional, our financial planners are available to discuss your options, and help you get the most out of your super.
 The initial appointment is available at no charge.
 You can make a booking online or by calling us on 1800 065 753.

 This information is provided for general information only.
 It does not take into account your personal objectives, financial situation or needs and should therefore not be taken as personal advice.
 You should consider whether it is appropriate for you before acting on it and, if necessary, you should seek professional financial advice.
 Togethr Trustees Pty Ltd ABN 64 006 964 049, AFSL 246383 ("Togethr") is the trustee of the Equipsuper Superannuation Fund ABN 33 813 823 017 ("Equip" or "The Fund").
 Past performance is not an indication of future performance.